Notification System

 d := channel.NewDispatcher()

-d.Register(tgBot, "136345060") // telegram channel with default chat
+d.Register(tgBot) // telegram channel

-d.Register(qqBot, "") // qq channel
+d.Register(qqBot) // qq channel

-// Broadcast to all channels (each uses its default chat):
+// Broadcast to all channels:

 d.Notify(ctx, channel.Notification{Text: "hello"})